 - 4.11.
 Over and above, the proposed consideration of the HOD when he/she is given the power to approve an admission policy to take into account the needs in general of the broader community in the education district in which the school is situated, makes the provision vague and uncertain.
 It also negates the designated feeder zone of the particular school and negates the specific school community of the school which has democratically elected the SGB. - 4.12.
 In respect of other criteria to be considered by the HOD for the approval of the admission policy, there is reference to the fact that one of the factors that he/she has to consider, is the space available at the school for learners.
 This also gives the HOD the power to consider whether there is space available without any reference to the capacity of the school as determined by the SGB.
 As was stated in the Rivonia case, however, the power to determine the capacity of a school vests in the SGB. - 4.13.
-The powers afforded to the HOD becomes, in this regard with reference to space, vague and arbitrary, especially in view of the fact that the norms and standards for capacity of a school in terms of section 5A(2)(b) has not been determined, as had been pointed out by the Constitutional Court in the Rivonia case.
-There are therefore no objective norms and standards determined as envisaged by the legislation by means of which a HOD can determine whether there is space available at a school for learners and to do so in consultation with the SGB in the spirit of the partnership model as emphasised in the Rivonia case. - 4.14.
+The powers afforded to the HOD becomes, in this regard with reference to space, vague and arbitrary. - 4.14.
 The existing section 5 of the SASA and its subsections clearly and intentionally provide principles along which a HOD has certain functions and powers for purposes of admission to public schools.
 This is amplified by provincial regulations.
 It has never been intended that the policymaking powers of SGBs should be undermined by way of national legislation with new criteria.
-That is why section 5(5) invokes also the applicability of provincial law which in fact, in terms of the Constitution, enjoys preference above national legislation.

-- 4.15.
-It is also unconstitutional to conflate the best interests of the child which is catered for separately in the Constitution and then also emphasise equality in the same sentence with the proposed introduction of the amendment in subsection 5(d(i). - 4.16.
+That is why section 5(5) invokes also the applicability of provincial law which in fact, in terms of the Constitution, enjoys preference above national legislation. - 4.15.
+It is also unconstitutional to conflate the best interests of the child which is catered for separately in the Constitution and then also emphasise equality in the same sentence with the proposed introduction of the amendment in subsection 5(c)(i). - 4.16.
 The wording with emphasis on equality and equity makes the meaning vague and uncertain.
 Any policy, as well as the SASA, is subject to the provisions of the Constitution as a whole.
-It is not rational to legislate and emphasise certain aspects only. - 4.17.
+It is not rational to legislate and emphasise certain aspects only.

+- 4.17.
 It is further vague and uncertain what is meant by available resources of the school in the factors to be considered by the HOD in the approval of the policy in the proposed amendment of section 5(5) of the SASA.
 For instance, how do these requirements relate to requirements pertaining to school infrastructure, capacity, as well as learning and teaching support material, including electronic equipment, furniture, other school equipment and the number of educators at the school.
 Where does quality basic education come into play? - 4.18.
 Again, the entire scheme of the SASA envisages that a SGB is best suited to consider the capacity of the school and its available resources for purposes of admission policy and the admission of learners in order to promote quality education.
 It is best suited at grassroots level to consider the circumstances of the school and to consider and determine such factors.
 The function of the SGB cannot be substituted by the HOD.
 It undermines the entire purpose, objective and scheme of the SASA and is not rational.